Skip to Content

 PINAGBUYUTAN ISLAND

 Pinagbuyutan Island is probably my favorite island in El Nido.
 It has huge towering cliffs that shoot straight down dramatically over the small stretches of the beach below.
 There’s nothing more than a shack and coconut trees on this desolate island.
+When we rolled in there was just one local selling coconuts and no other tourists.
+It stayed that way for most of our visit.

 We walked around the edges of the island in between the tall grass and scattered palms.
 This is how island hopping is supposed to be.
 Quiet, relaxing and away from the crowds.
 Luckily for us, we were in no rush and actually spent several hours at Pinagbuyutan Island.
+There are also some great snorkeling spots just off the shore with beautiful reefs waiting to be discovered below the surface.
+Pinagbuyutan is the highlight of Tour B in my opinion.

 ENTALULUA BEACH OR PAPAYA BEACH